lorselq/enochian_language_modeling/README.md

 # Enochian Language Modeling: Experimental Computational Philology

 ## Overview
-This project explores computational approaches to modeling *Liber Loagaeth*, a 16th-century manuscript associated with John Dee and Edward Kelley.
+This project explores computational approaches to deciphering *Liber Loagaeth*, a 16th-century manuscript associated with John Dee and Edward Kelley.
 Rather than pursuing esoteric interpretations of the undeciphered corpus, this research treats it as a **synthetic, low-resource corpus**—an experimental ground for semantic structure discovery, root-word extraction, and agent-driven linguistic modeling.

-The broader goal is to investigate how AI systems can infer semantic relationships and construct speculative lexicons from anomalous, non-standardized text data, offering insights into language emergence, semantic clustering, and machine learning applications in historical and undeciphered language systems.
+It is unclear exactly what language *Liber Loagaeth* is, as the purported language of the text does not wholly resemble that which appears in the Enochian Keys.
+The majority of scholars believe it to be nonsense—likely an example of glossolalia or even simply an alphabet soup of the English language—and this project does not seek to prove them wrong.
+Rather, *Liber Loagaeth* serves as a white whale for the project and the inspiration towards a broader, more realistic goal: to investigate how AI systems can infer semantic relationships and construct speculative lexicons from anomalous, non-standardized text data, offering insights into language emergence, semantic clustering, and machine learning applications in historical and undeciphered language systems.

 ## Project Goals
 - **Semantic Structure Discovery**: Identify plausible root morphemes and semantic clusters within the linguistic corpus.